|ICTs can increase access to health care|

-The newsletter, supported by Spain’s Agency for International Development Cooperation (AECID), also announced that PAHO will be holding a regional consultation on data standardization and interoperability with eHealth on 23-24 April 2013 in Lima, Peru, and that WHO will convene a meeting on innovative health technologies.
+The digital publication, supported by Spain’s Agency for International Development Cooperation (AECID), also announced that PAHO will be holding a regional consultation on data standardization and interoperability with eHealth on 23-24 April 2013 in Lima, Peru, and that WHO will convene a meeting on innovative health technologies.

 The newsletter also includes information on an application developed by WHO and UNICEF for national immunization systems, the experience of Health Caravans, a telemedicine initiative in Mexico, recommended readings, news reported in the media, and announcements of events.